-Bridget: How is Device Authority going to solve this challenge?
+How is Device Authority going to solve this challenge?

 James: As enterprises embrace and adopt IoT devices, code signing usage will continue to grow at an exceptional rate.
 Many organizations use home-grown solutions to fulfill code signing requirements for IoT use cases, but these tools often lack the visibility, automation and intelligence needed for proper protection.
-Using our sponsorship from the Machine Identity Protection Development Fund, Device Authority will provide a new turn-key code signing and update delivery extension to KeyScaler powered by Venafi Next-Gen Code Signing to connect security team policy and controls to secure the code signing process.
-Additionally, Device Authority will create a new Certificate Authority service connector for the Venafi Platform.
+Using our sponsorship from the Machine Identity Management Development Fund, Device Authority will provide a new turn-key code signing and update delivery extension to KeyScaler powered by Venafi Next-Gen Code Signing to connect security team policy and controls to secure the code signing process.
+Additionally, Device Authority will create a new Certificate Authority service connector for the Venafi Trust Protection Platform.
 This will allow KeyScaler customers to use the Venafi platform as a source for certificate issuance.

-Bridget: Describe the new world for customers that the KeyScaler and Venafi integration will make possible.
+Describe the new world for customers that the KeyScaler and Venafi integration will make possible.

 James: In the case of IoT, organizations need to maintain a trust association with the edge/device and the process must be managed without human intervention.
 If this trust is compromised, it provides adversaries with essentially a cyberweapon with huge breadth, high success, and immensely damaging impact.
 This Development Fund project seeks to close these gaps by integrating and using Venafi Next-Gen Code Signing throughout the secure update lifecycle.
 Being accepted into the Development Fund is a huge success for the Device Authority team, and we are excited to bring this critical technology integration to market.

 Device Authority’s integration is targeted to be complete in early 2020.
 Visit Device Authority on the Venafi Marketplace for more information.
-And stay tuned for future interviews with Machine Identity Protection Development Fund recipients.
+And stay tuned for future interviews with Machine Identity Management Development Fund recipients.